swimmingfailure/swimmingfailure/README.md

-### I like this guy, he's a reeaal ignoramus.
+### I like this guy, he's a real ignoramus.
 Let's be friends with him!

 This is my GitHub.
 It has some code.